-Prolotherapy in Ocala FL
+Prolotherapy in Ocala

 Prolotherapy is a cutting-edge form of regenerative medicine that is leading the way in helping to treat both acute and chronic injuries, as well as difficult-to-resolve joint pain.
-You can benefit from prolotherapy if you have arthritis, a torn ligament, tendonitis, a bulging disc, or pain in any susceptible area such as your neck, lower back, knee or shoulder.
+You can benefit from prolotherapy in Ocala if you have arthritis, a torn ligament, tendonitis, a bulging disc, or pain in any susceptible area such as your neck, lower back, knee or shoulder.

 Prolotherapy uses your body's own platelets (PRP, or platelet-rich plasma) and growth factors to heal damaged tissues naturally.
 Through utilizing glucose and increasing collagen production to re-create your body's own natural healing process, prolotherapy is considered one of the most advanced forms of regenerative medicine available today for the repairing of damaged tissue fibers and joints.

 Prolotherapy is one of the new secrets from pro athletes, helping them to bounce back from frequent injuries and ongoing wear-and-tear.
 Want to know how Kobe Bryant came back from what should have been a career ending Achilles tendon tear at 38 years old?
 He received prolotherapy treatments, as did Peyton Manning.

 What is in the Solution That is Injected?